Managing the reproductive cycle for your herd.

 The milk pregnancy test is based on ELISA technology and detects the presence of Pregnancy Associated Glycoproteins (PAGs) in the milk sample.
 It has a 98% level of accuracy.
 The CIS PregCheck service is offered without any contracts keeping it simple to use and you can access results on our secure online YourHerd portal or via the MobileHerd app.

 - Most effective in regular milk recording herds with accurate breeding and service data

 - Least invasive form of pregnancy testing

-- Sampling program can be during routine milk recording
+- Sampling program can be done during routine milk recording

 - Up to three tests may be defined per lactation – post service, mid term and before drying off